Your June & July 2022 guide to Summertime Family Fun in Prince Edward County

 Laura’s Blueberry Farm, located close to Sandbanks’ Dunes Beach area, offers free picking – they simply ask that you pick one container for them for every one you take home.
 Otherwise, 1 pint = $5.
+BYO containers, or purchase on site for 25 cents.
 Pesticide-free!

 Noble Beast Farms is offering a 1 hour alpaca experience called the Bloomin’ Welly Little Trekk: starting with handcrafted local beverages and followed by a walk with your own alpaca through their fields, and alpaca feeding and play time! $79/person aged 16+, $49/child aged 6-15 years (5 and under free).